AryaAkhavan/Akhavan_Chzhen_Pontil_Tsybakov22/README.md

 *sample*: The final plot is the average over *sample* number of trials

-*constr_type*: The type of the constraint set, can be assigned as
+*constr_type*: The type of the constraint set, can be assigned as:

         1. 'simplex': If the constraint set is simplex
         2. 'euclid_ball': if the constraint set is simplex, is the unit sphere